ExpediaGroup/rapid-java-sdk/docs/java/okhttpclient.md

 # Introducing Configurable HTTP Client

-## What is a Configurable HTTP Client?

 The RAPID SDK is built on top of an OkHttpClient that is not open for you to configure and tune.
 Lately, we've come to realize your need to tune and optimize the HTTP client to your needs.
 So in order to give developers using the RAPID SDK more control over the underlying HTTP client of the SDK, we're introducing a new builder which you can use to pass your own HTTP Client for the SDK to use internally.

-Using this builder, you can build an HTTP client with you own configurations and pass it to the SDK, or even pass a client you're already using in your application.
+Using this builder, you can build an HTTP client with your own configurations and pass it to the SDK, or even pass a client you're already using in your application.

 {% messageCard type="info" %}